rikcarve/rikcarve.github.io/_posts/2020-05-14-Quarkus-Security.md

 ```bash
 echo -n Foo:MyRealm:s3cr3t | md5sum
 ```
-Yes, I'm aware of the fact storing passwords (even hashed) in a file is maybe not the way to go.
+Yes, I'm aware of the fact that storing passwords (even hashed) in a file is maybe not the way to go.
 But hey, I'm not dealing with credit cards here, just some light switches :-P

 ### Login